McIlroy storms from 6 back to win FedEx Cup and $18 million - WHIZ News

 “Two of the best players in the world going head-to-head for the biggest prize on the PGA Tour, and I hope everyone at home enjoyed that,” he said.

-McIlroy needed plenty of help from Scheffler, the No. 1 seed, who began with a two-shot lead and never trailed until the 70th hole.
-Scheffler, who birdied four of six holes Sunday morning to finish the third round and build a six-shot lead, lost it in the first seven holes.
+McIlroy needed plenty of help from Scheffler, who never trailed until the 70th hole.
+Scheffler looked out of sorts early, and McIlroy capitalized.
+With three straight birdies, he tied him on the seventh hole.
+And then it was a nail-biter to the end.

-And then it was a nail-biter to the very end, a stunning afternoon at East Lake that turned on two shots.
+It was a stunning display at East Lake that turned on two shots.

+McIlroy holed a 30-foot birdie putt on the par-3 15th hole to tie for the lead.

 Scheffler’s 4-iron on the par-5 18th sailed short and right and into a bunker, and he blasted out over the green.
 McIlroy went left against the grandstand, took relief and got onto the green for an easy par.